mrudorfer/jogramop-framework/README.md

 Scenarios
 - are stored in scenarios/X, where X is the name of the scenario
 - scene.yaml contains description of the scenarios, filenames pointing to various obstacles and objects
-- grasps.npy - set of grasping points stored as numpy array
+- grasps.npy - set of grasp poses stored as numpy array
+- export directory contains all information related to this scenario and can be used by the planners implemented in C++ (see below) -- note that the base coordinate system is different: in the export, the robot is in the origin, hence grasps and obstacles in the export are transformed compared to the previous ones
 - export/grasps_IK_solutions.csv - contains joint configuration for each IK solution that was found (one configuration per line, each configuration is a list of robot joint angles in radians)
 - export/grasps.csv - same as grasps.npy, but in csv format
 - export/obstacles.obj - the whole environment stored in .obj format (you can visualize it e.g. using Blender or Meshlab)